obiwanjacobi/Zlang/docs/lexical/identifiers.md

 ## Case Sensitivity

-Type identifiers start with an upper case letter.
-Variables and Function Parameters must have a lower case first letter.
-Function names can use either.
+- Type identifiers start with an upper case letter.
+- Local Variables and Function Parameters must have a lower case first letter.
+- Function names can use either.

 Identifiers are the same when: